The murder of Mary Hackett

 The time that the jury were given to evaluate the evidence is also highlighted in the book

-This & associated entries use material which was kindly contributed by Michael Steele
+This & associated entries use material contributed by Michael Steele

 © Malcolm Bull 2024